yunho-c/charsiug2p-tvm/NOTES/RUST_FLUTTER_BRIDGE_PLAN.md

   - If only `tokenizer.model` exists, use a SentencePiece-capable Rust crate.
   - Export tokenizer assets via Python `AutoTokenizer.save_pretrained(...)` and bundle the resulting files.
   - Implementation starts with `tokenizer.json` + `tokenizers` crate, and we can add SentencePiece fallback after validation.
+  - ByT5 does not ship a vocab/model file; it tokenizes raw UTF-8 bytes with a fixed offset (pad/eos/unk => offset=3).
 - Artifact metadata:
   - Add a small manifest (JSON) alongside compiled artifacts capturing: checkpoint, max_input_bytes, max_output_len, batch_size, dtype, target, output_ext, use_kv_cache, tokenizer files, and a version.